PhD Students' Symposium 2019

 Jean Schoeller – PhD Student in the Laboratory of Biomimetic Textiles and Membranes, 401.
 Working on the development of pH-responsive electrospun nanofibers for drug delivery purposes.

-Ruohan Zhao - I am a pigeon Ph.D. student flying between Empa Dübendorlf and St. Gallen, working on metal surface modification.
+Ruohan Zhao - Ph.D. student traveling among ETHz D-Material, Empa Dübendorlf and Empa St. Gallen, working on alumina surface modification.

 Paulina Zubrzycka - PhD Student at High Performance Ceramics Lab, 201.
 Working on Additive Manufacturing of Ceramics.